 - 3 handfuls of rice (washed), optional

 - In a large pot with a thick bottom, heat 1 tablespoon of oil over medium-high heat.
 Dry the chicken with paper towels.
 You can leave it with or without skin.
 Season with salt, pepper, and cumin.
-Brown both sides for 3 minutes each side.
+Brown both sides for 3 minutes on each side.
 Take the chicken to a plate.

-- In the same pot add the onion and grated carrot.
-Cook stirring for 4-6 minutes, until the onion is barely browned.
+- In the same pot, add the onion and grated carrot.
+Cook stirring for 4-6 minutes until the onion is barely browned.
 Add garlic and rice if using, and cook for a minute.

 - Wait for it to boil, lower the heat to medium-low to simmer gently for 15-20 minutes.
 Cover.
 If foam forms, remove with a spoon so that the broth is clear.

 - Add the green beans or peas cook for five more minutes.

 - Verify that the potatoes and the rice are cooked, adjust the seasoning with salt and pepper.